Take an Official State-Approved Hunter Safety Course

 The online format offers flexibility for youth and their families, allowing them to study at convenient times and revisit material as needed.
 It is especially beneficial for those living in rural areas or with busy schedules.

 Enrolling in a youth hunter education course in Tennessee is a straightforward process designed to accommodate families and young learners.
-The first step is to visit the Tennessee Wildlife Resources Agency website or trusted course listing sites like Recademics to find available courses near you.
+To find an in-person course, visit the Tennessee Wildlife Resources Agency website.
+To take an online course, visit Recademics.

 1. Search for approved hunter education courses on the TWRA or Recademics website.